 - Now go to File, then click on Print (or press Ctrl+P for a shortcut) to print the spreadsheet and it will have headers in the later pages.

-2. Keep Header Using VBA in Excel
+2. Applying VBA Macro to Keep Header in Excel

 You can use Visual Basic for Applications(VBA) to achieve the same result too.
 In order to do this, you need the Developer tabto show on your ribbon.
 After you have it, you can follow these steps and achieve the result easily.